What's in a Name? Electricians' Terminology for Light Bulbs

 FAQ Section:

-Yes, but it is important be sure that you have the right bulb size and shape for the fixture.
+Yes, but you need to ensure that the bulb has the correct size and shape for the fixture.

-What is the most energy-efficient type of bulb?
+What is the most efficient type of bulb?

-How often should I replace my light bulbs?
+When should I change my light bulbs?